vegaprotocol/specs/specs/0028-governance.md

 ### When a proposal is enacted

+Note: market creation proposals are handled slightly differently, see below

 A new proposal can also specify when any changes resulting from a successful vote would start to be applied. e.g: A new proposal is created in order to create a new market with an enactment date 1 week after vote closing.
 After 3 weeks the proposal is closed (the duration of the proposal), and if there are enough votes to accept the new proposal, then the changes will be applied in the network 1 week later.